The Cost of Care

 Most Friends Life Care members prefer to stay in their homes as they age.
 Others, however, continue their membership when they move into a CCRC or facility to ensure they receive the level of care that they have come to rely upon.

-With the Personal Investment vs. Membership chart and our Benefits Calculator, you will find out more about the value of membership.
+With our Benefits Calculator, you will find out more about the value of membership.

 |Entry Age||1 Year||2 Years||3 Years||4 Years||5 Years||7 Years|